logchimp/docs/docs/install/gitpod.md

 ---
-title: Run LogChimp in Gitpod
+title: Running LogChimp in Gitpod
-description: Want to give a quick spin to LogChimp?
+description: Want to quickly try out LogChimp?
 slug: /docs/install/gitpod
 ---

 import { Alert } from "../../../src/components/Documentation/Alert.tsx"

 <Alert type="error">
-  It's not recommended to use Gitpod for production usage.
+  It's not recommended to use Gitpod for production.
 </Alert>

 You can click the "Open in Gitpod" button to get started.